posabsolute/posabsolute.github.io/_posts/2026-07-06-building-zork-with-fable.md

 Zork was written by four people at MIT on a PDP-10, inventing a genre with one MHz to work with.
 Forty-six years later I am art-directing a machine that redraws their world pixel by pixel and quotes their grue back at me.

-I am going to be directing these models every day for many years to come.
-I want the one that knows what it is aiming at, and proves where it landed.

 _It is pitch black.
 You are likely to be eaten by a grue._